Louandra/arvato-customer-segmentation/README.md

 The data used in the project was provided by Arvato and Udacity

 ## Results
-- Clustering model
-- Prediction model
+- Clustering model: The chosen clustering model produced 5 clusters where the customer base was overrepresented in custers 0 and 2.
+- Prediction model: A GBM model was used.
+The final prediction model produced a recall of 0.24 and and a accuracy of 0.83.

+The results are detailed in this blog post: https://medium.com/@a.louandra/udacity-arvato-customer-segmentation-fed89156afe7

+## Future work
+Other model tuning and feature engineering approaches need to be attempted in order to improve the results

 ## Acknowledgements
 - Bertelsmann/Arvato
 - https://umap-learn.readthedocs.io/en/latest/clustering.html
 - https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html
 - https://stats.stackexchange.com/questions/22569/pca-and-proportion-of-variance-explained